xfhg/intercept/README.md

-# Cleaned up for v1
+# INTERCEPT v1

+#### intercept was rebuilt from groundup and will be moving shortly back to this repo